gopsc/code-gap/README.md

 # gop seed

-this is a program with my learning, maybe it's not meaningful but it's just meaningful to me..
+it is a program with my learning, maybe it's not meaningful but it's always just meaningful to me..